 Palliative Care Nursing at a Glance

-Well-structured and straightforward, the six sections cover a wide range of topics and are presented to create a robust personal reference resource.
+Well-structured and straightforward to read, the six sections cover a wide range of topics and are presented to create a robust personal reference resource.

-The presentation uses an impressive balance of illustrations, diagrams and text.
-The relevant approaches towards palliative care are underpinned by balanced narrative, while the section on symptom control in condition-specific situations is particularly good.
+The presentation uses a balance of illustration and diagrams alongside text.
+It ensures the reader has much of the relevant approaches towards palliative care underpinned by balanced narrative.
+The section on symptom control in condition specific situations is particularly good.

-Palliative care in prisons or for homeless people are areas not often considered.
-However, this book explores the issues, adding a thought-provoking element – a welcome addition – by reflecting on the complexity of supporting individuals who require palliative care.
+Palliative care in prisons or for homeless people is something that is often not considered, but this book explores the issues, giving a thought provoking aspect to the narrative.
+This approach is welcome as it reflects the complexity of supporting individuals who require palliative care.

-One weakness, however, is the book’s introduction.
-The outline does not seem to be as well researched as the rest of the text, which may be due to the complexity of the subject.
+However, a weakness of the book is the introduction.
+The outline does not seem to be as well researched as the rest of the text, which could be explained by the complexity of the subject.
+Unfortunately, what comes...